Find your possible

 More than 3000 third sector customers already choose Endsleigh as their charity insurance specialist.

 Most not-for-profits will need some sort of public participation, but that can also open them up to third party risks.
-Whether you're making or selling goods, working with communities or engaging with third parties, it’s important to make sure your organisation is protected.
+Whether you're making or selling goods or working with communities and service users, it is important to make sure your organisation is protected.
 Public liability insurance will provide cover for defence costs relating to allegations of negligence against you or your employees following third party injury or property damage.

 For organisations providing advice to individuals or other organisations, you may need professional indemnity cover in place to protect against claims made following allegations of negligent advice, errors or omissions which result in third party financial loss.
 In fact, it may even be a requirement of some third party contracts that you have professional indemnity insurance in place.

 If you’re storing client data it’s important to make sure you have safeguards in place, as a cyber attack could not only interrupt your charitable activities and impact your income, but also have a negative effect on your organisation’s reputation.
-Cyber insurance will provide cover for loss of income, legal protection and compensation claims following a cyber attack as well as social engineering or phishing attacks.
+Cyber liability insurance will provide cover for loss of income, legal protection and compensation claims following a cyber attack as well as social engineering or phishing attacks.